farazahmadi/academic-hugo/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am in my second years of masters.
-My research is around data analytics, ML
+For my research, I apply data analytics and ML methods in healthcare.
+Here, I will try to showcase some of my projects to show my abilities as a data scientist.

 {{< icon name="download" pack="fas" >}} Download my (almost always outdated) resume from {{< staticref "media/demo_resume.pdf" "newtab" >}}here{{< /staticref >}}.